Shopify website builder review – all-around eCommerce star

 The real fun begins when you actually work on managing your store: that means adding products.

-And of course, there's a dedicated "Discounts" menu, where you can set up just about any type of discount you can think of.
+And of course, there's a dedicated Discounts menu, where you can set up just about any type of discount you can think of.

 You can also do some blogging – the editor is rudimentary, but as with most things Shopify, it's snappy, and it just works.

-But the things you can do will be placed in neat, easily accessible zones.
+This is the gist of using Shopify, and as you can see it's pretty easy.
+Even though you will be given a lot of limits of what you can do, the things you can do will be placed in neat, easily accessible zones.
 And so, it could be a pretty good trade-off for many people.
 If you've come here to sell, not to design, all of this has to sound pretty good.

 Shopify website building templates

-• How much are they? – Shopify's own premium themes are anywhere from $100 to $200.
+- How much are they?
+Shopify's own premium themes are anywhere from $100 to $500.

-• Are they any good? – The themes are sleek, modern, and most importantly, optimized to sell.
+- Are they any good?
+The themes are sleek, modern, and most importantly, optimized to sell.
 You can change quite a lot, but there's no pixel-perfect editing.

-They put the product and the images right in the center, and everything about them is laser-focused to increase your sales.
+While exploring the templates, I’ve noticed that most of them put the product and the images right in the center, and everything about them is laser-focused to increase your sales.
 But if you wish to get a slightly less common look, you may want to check out the premium options.

-There are 64 of them, and compared to the free options, they do look even a tad more modern and refined.
+There are 217 of them, and compared to the free options, they do look even a tad more modern and refined.

 And here's another theme that would look great on a full-blown multi-category shop.